I was on the range… had no clue.

 I left with a head ache thinking tomorrow might be better.

-As soon as I had signal I saw I had a text from my attorney Gordon Cowan “Call Urgent.”
+As soon as I had signal I saw I had a texts from so many people… “Call Urgent.”

 I could hear those that signed our Constitution into law… applaud.